hyperads/android-sdk/docs/_interstitial.md

 # Interstitial ads

-The HyperAdX Interstitial ads allows you to monetize your Android apps.
+The HyperADX Interstitial ads allows you to monetize your Android apps.
 This guide explains how to add interstitial ads to your app.
 If you’re interested in other kinds of ad units, see the [list of available types](https://github.com/hyperads/android-sdk) .

 Sample project: